Ginsberg Center Spaces: Overview:

 The Ginsberg Center operates from the Madelon Pound House at 1024 Hill Street, an historic three-story home once the residence of Thomas Trueblood, Professor Emeritus of Public Speaking in the 1800s.

 We invite you to explore our indoor and outdoor spaces and consider us as a host for your next meeting or gathering.
-Spaces are typically available to students and student groups from Monday to Friday between 9AM and 8PM.
+Spaces are typically available to students and student groups from Monday to Friday between 9AM and 8PM, during the academic semesters.
+During academic breaks and the summer, the building hours are 8:30 - 4:30.
 Our community partners are also invited to contact us and explore opportunities to utilize our space during business hours.

 Take a tour of our space below and contact us with questions:

-The Ginserg Center living room (pictured above and below) is a brightly lit and newly renovated space with original artwork and a decorative fireplace.
+The Ginserg Center living room is a brightly lit and newly renovated space with original artwork and a decorative fireplace.
 This space is commonly used to host forums, informal gatherings, meetings or as a small lecture space and can hold roughly 25 people.

 Our Dining Room (pictured below) has a flat screen television, Mac system, and Internet connectivity.
 Our conference table seats 8-10 comfortably, with additional overflow available for 8-10 more.
 This space is commonly used for conferences, webinars and other telecommuted meetings, and more formal discussions, lectures, and presentations.